diamondburned/gotk4/CONTRIBUTING.md

    code are changed unnecessarily.
 It would be a given that all contributions should also be formatted using `goimports` (or `go fmt` if no imports were changed).
 As a sidenote, `goimports` is included in the Nix shell.
 2. `.gitignore` files should be avoided to not clutter the repository up.
-   Developers using editors that produce scrap files should add them to their own `.git/info/exclude`.
+Developers using editors that produce scrap files should add them to their own `~/.config/git/ignore` so that they are not tempted to clutter up the `.gitignore` files in every repository that they contribute to.
 3. Project-wide refactors are large and will consume a lot of time to review, so they should be avoided.